BY SCOTT GRISWOLD

-Another school began because a Vietnamese man was concerned for the children of illegal Vietnamese immigrants.
+Another school began because a Vietnamese man was concerned for the children of Vietnamese immigrants in Cambodia.
 These children were at risk for dangerous child labor, including prostitution.
 He began a school that has touched hundreds of children in the last ten years.

 The education crisis is a worldwide tragedy.
 UNESCO reports 124 million children and adolescents that were not in school in 2013.
 That means 1 one out of every 11 children does not have the privilege of learning.
 Their futures are almost guaranteed to be a struggle in poverty.

 How much of a difference does a Christian education make in the lives of the children?
 It’s life-transforming!